tradingstrategy-ai/hackatom-2022-osmosis-algorithmic-trading-solution/README.md

 </p>

 Algosm is a hackathon project for HackAtom Seoul 2022.
-Algosm does non-custodial active trading strategies on Osmosis DEX using CosmWasm smart contract and offchain trading algorithm oracles.
+Algosm enables non-custodial active trading strategies on Osmosis DEX using CosmWasm smart contract and offchain trading algorithm oracles.
+Users can deposit to Algosm vaults that trade on Osmosmis, by buying low and selling high based on technical analysis and trading algorithms written in Python.

+## Architecture

 ## Contents